-According to the Asian Pacific Journal of Cancer Prevention (1), the Journal of Dietary Supplements (2), Phytotherapy Research (3, 4), and the International Journal of Molecular Sciences (5) to name a few, Moringa oleifera is shown to be beneficial for people seeking natural prevention and management of the following:
+According to the Asian Pacific Journal of Cancer Prevention (1), the Journal of Dietary Supplements (2), Phytotherapy Research (3, 4), and the International Journal of Molecular Sciences (5), Moringa oleifera is beneficial for people seeking natural prevention and management of the following:

 - Digestive issues

 - Lowering cholesterol & triglycerides

 While at this point moringa may sound like a “magic bullet” herb, it still comes with its share of downsides and contraindicates (like anything else) – since one size never fits all.